JetBrains/kotlin-web-site/docs/topics/native/native-app-with-c-and-libcurl.md

 ## Write the application code

 Now you have the library and the corresponding Kotlin stubs and can consume them from your application.
-For this tutorial, let's convert the [simple.c](https://curl.haxx.se/libcurl/c/simple.html) example to Kotlin.
+For this tutorial, convert the [simple.c](https://curl.haxx.se/libcurl/c/simple.html) example to Kotlin.

 In the `src/nativeMain/kotlin/` folder, update your `Main.kt` file with the following code: